 |HLA-A*24:09N||a 'Null' allele - an allele that is not expressed|

 |HLA-A*30:14L||an allele encoding a protein with significantly reduced or 'Low' cell surface expression|

 |HLA-A*24:02:01:02L||an allele encoding a protein with significantly reduced or 'Low' cell surface expression, where the mutation is found outside the coding region|

 |HLA-B*44:02:01:02S||an allele encoding a protein which is expressed as a 'Secreted' molecule only|

 |HLA-A*32:11Q||an allele which has a mutation that has previously been shown to have a significant effect on cell surface expression, but where this has not been confirmed and its expression remains 'Questionable'|

-For further details of pre-2010 alelle designations, or alleles named prior to the most recent Nomenclature Report, please click here.
-For further details of the changes that occurred between the two nomenclature versions and how this was described, please click here.
-For nomenclature conversion tools please see the Conversion Tool at the IMGT/HLA Database, which covers both IMGT/HLA and other conversion software.
+Please follow this link for further details regarding pre-2010 alelle designations.
+For details of alleles named prior to the most recent Nomenclature Report, please click here.
+Follow this link for further details of the changes that occurred between the two nomenclature versions and how this was described.
+For nomenclature conversion tools please see the Conversion Tool at the IPD-IMGT/HLA Database.